unoplatform/uno/doc/articles/get-started.md

 * For Uno-specific information, consult the docs here, including a list of [supported features](supported-features.md) and [general development tips](using-uno-ui.md).

 * If you're not sure how to do something with Uno, and you think others could benefit from the knowledge, you can post the question on [StackOverflow](https://stackoverflow.com/questions/ask?tags=uno-platform) using the 'uno-platform' tag.
 Remember to check if an answer [already exists](https://stackoverflow.com/questions/tagged/uno-platform) and follow StackOverflow's [question guidelines](https://stackoverflow.com/help/how-to-ask).
+You'll also need to sign up to StackOverflow if you're not already.

 * If you think you've encountered a bug (eg, something works on UWP but not on another platform), [create an issue on GitHub](https://github.com/nventive/Uno/issues) if there's no existing issue.
 We hate bugs, but we love bug reports!